Jaylon27/Fin-Track-Services/README.md

 **Password Hashing:** User passwords are hashed using bcrypt before storing in the database, ensuring that plaintext passwords are never stored.

 **JWT-based Authentication:** Implements JWT tokens for user authentication, preventing unauthorized access to protected endpoints.

-**Authorization Checks:** Performs authorization checks to ensure that users can only access their own financial data.

-# Usage
-**User Registration:** Send a POST request to https://fintrack.azure-api.net/FinTrackServices/user with the required user information in the request body.

-**User Login:** Send a POST request to https://fintrack.azure-api.net/FinTrackServices/login with the username and password in the request body to obtain a JWT token.

-**Access Protected Endpoints:** Include the JWT token in the Authorization header of subsequent requests to access protected endpoints.

-**Manage Financial Data:** Use the API endpoints for managing income sources, expenses, savings goals, credit cards, and accounts.

 # Documentation
 [View Documentation